 Be forewarned…pure matcha comes at a cost.
 BUT, a little goes A LONG WAY!
 I really only use a tablespoon at a time.
 Here are some of my favorite matcha brands:

-- On Amazon, I’m fond of Jade Leaf Organic Japanese Matcha Green Tea Powder ($5.70/ounce).
+- On Amazon, I’m fond of Jade Leaf Organic Japanese Matcha Green Tea Powder ($0.20/serving).

-- Amazon also sells Sencha Naturals Green Tea Latte ($1.12/ounce), which is more of a pre-made drink that could save you time if you don’t want to hassle with making your own.
+- Amazon also sells Sencha Naturals Green Tea Latte ($1.81/serving), which is more of a pre-made drink that could save you time if you don’t want to hassle with making your own.
 Of course, I always encourage you to make your own–you know exactly what’s going into your drink and it’s likely healthier!